Estimated reading time: 13 minutes

 What Do Experts Say About EDS?

-Dr. Blair Grubb, a cardiologist specializing in autonomic disorders at Ohio University Health Sciences, highlights:
+Dr. Blair Grubb, a cardiologist specializing in autonomic disorders at the University of Toledo Health

 - Hypermobility as a key diagnostic sign